openshift-labs/learn-katacoda/introduction/gitops-multicluster/04-customize-app-deployment.md

 ## Reviewing Kustomized files

 It can take some time for these files to be processed and created.
-Check their existence in the project repository at the links below:
+Check their existence in the project repository at the links below.
+Proceed once both sets of Base and Kustomized files are present.

 * Preproduction Files
   * [Base Route File](http://gogs.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/student/gitops-lab/src/pre/reversewords_app/base/route.yaml)